Peer lens: Review through peer review

 Professional mentors and coaches

-It is often useful to have a professional peer to act as a mentor or coach to provide non-judgmental support and guidance in understanding various forms of feedback and to develop strategies for improving your practice.
+It is often useful to have a professional peer to act as a mentor or coach to provide non-judgemental support and guidance in understanding various forms of feedback and to develop strategies for improving your practice.
 Having a mentor or coach for whom you have professional respect, enables you to discuss opening your reflective thoughts and proposed processes for moving forward.
 For more information on the mentoring program for staff at Federation University, contact your Head of School or Associate Dean of Learning and Teaching.

 Where can I get support?